yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SINUS154-DSL-SE.rst

 In addition, patches which support the BRN bootloader are needed.
 You will get them from http://ar7-firmware.berlios.de/.

-Currently, the kernel runs, Ethernet works only partially, and there is no open source based WLAN driver.
+Since Linux 2.6.19.2 for AR7, the kernel runs, Ethernet works (with minor problems), WLAN is not recognized.

 So this is definitely work in progress...